History of rugby union matches between the British & Irish Lions and other countries: One-off matches (not part of a tour)

 The British & Irish Lions have made three official non-tour appearances, all of which have been on home soil.
 Teams styled as "the Lions" have turned out on three additional occasions, two on home soil and one in France.
-Four of these matches have been played in Cardiff (three at the Arms Park and one in the Millennium Stadium), one has been played at Twickenham stadium, London and one at the Parc des Princes in Paris.
+Four of these matches have been played in Cardiff (three at the Arms Park and one in the Millennium Stadium), one in London (at Twickenham), one in Edinburgh (at Murrayfield), one in Dublin (at the Dublin Arena) and one in Paris (at the Parc des Princes).

 One other match, The Skilball Trophy match has been played by a Four Home Unions side against The Rest of Europe to raise money in aid of the rebuilding of Romania following the overthrow of Nicolae Ceaușescu.
 It was played at Twickenham on 22 April 1990, the home side wore the Lions badge on their shirts but were not officially a British Lions side.

 Cardiff RFC

 The first match of a British Lions team played not while on tour took place on 22 September 1951 at Cardiff Arms Park against the Cardiff club side.
 The match is sometimes listed as the last game of the Lions 1950 tour, though this was technically not a true Lions team.
 It may have been difficult to pick a full Lions side however as five members of that Lions touring party played for Cardiff; Billy Cleaver, Jack Matthews, Bleddyn Williams, Rex Willis and Cliff Davies.
 The match, which was staged to celebrate Cardiff's 75th Anniversary, was won by the Lions 14–12.